samuelc92/study-annotations/devops/kubernetes.md

 ## Docker

 - Docker is a set of platform as a service (PaaS) products that use OS-level virtualization to deliver software in packages called containers.
+- Each container gets its own IP address, so listening on localhost inside the container doesn't cause you to listen on your machine.
+Without the port forwarding (-p 8080:8080) connections will be inaccessible to your machine.

+### Commands

+- ```docker system prune -a``` This will remove all stopped containers, all untagged imags, an all unused image layers cached as part of the build process.

 ### Dockerfile